Bully vs French Bulldog: A Comprehensive Guide

 What are the main differences between an American Bully and a French Bulldog?

-How do the temperaments of American Bullies and French Bulldogs differ?
+How do their temperaments differ?

 Conclusion